fuddl/bare-minimum-quadratic-bezier/README.md

 ### size

-[font-size] of both the pointer and the label
+[font-size] of both the pointer and the label.

 Default value: `16`